jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 author_profile: true
 ---

-[2021-] Health and economic impacts of extreme heat 🌇
+Health and economic impacts of extreme heat 🌡 [2021-]
 -------------------

-Part of PhD in data science and environmental health at INRS and my fellowship in artificial intelligence at INSPQ.
+*Part of PhD in data science and environmental health at INRS and my fellowship in artificial intelligence at INSPQ.*

 - Health impacts of extreme heat with machine learning models
 - Modelling the health costs of extreme heat in the province of Quebec